 I met up with Katherine, creator of the library and an Oxford mum, to find out more for this blog and to help sort through some of the donations (though having my hungry newborn in tow meant I ended up doing shamefully little of the latter!).
 Here’s how it works:

-Contact Katherine via the Oxford Maternity Clothes Library Facebook page to arrange an appointment – which will be at her house in East Oxford.
-You can try on as many clothes as you like, and to hire it will be a bargainous £2 per item.
+Borrowing clothes Contact the Oxford Maternity Clothes Library Facebook page to arrange an appointment – which will be on the 3rd Saturday of the month at Florence Park Community Centre in East Oxford.
+You can try on as many clothes as you like, and to hire it will be a bargainous £3 per item.
 Proceeds will go to covering costs, and then to local mum-focused charities like NCT Oxford and Oxfordshire Breastfeeding Support.

-The clothes will be due back to the library three months after your due date, giving you plenty of time to get up and out, and to feel like wearing your normal clothes again, all being well.
+Returning clothes Maternity clothes will be due back to the library three months after your due date (or longer at no extra charge if needed), giving you plenty of time to get up and out, and to feel like wearing your normal clothes again, all being well.
+Nursing tops can be hired for up to 12 months.
 Clothes should be washed and ironed, ready for the next mum-to-be.

 Anyone wanting to volunteer at the library should also get in touch – there’s lots to do!